Distance-learning students join in classes via video-conferencing

 Institute leadership decided early on that distance-learning students would integrate into existing classes rather than receive a separate program.
 All classrooms at the Institute are equipped with technology to allow students elsewhere to participate fully in discussions, using a simple setup of their own.

 Distance education has been an area of growth for the Institute.
-This reflects strong interest from China, with 8 students currently enrolled in certificate programs as well as from Iran, New Zealand and Taiwan.
+This reflects strong interest from China, with 12 students currently enrolled in certificate programs as well as from Iran, New Zealand, Saudi Arabia, Mexico, and Taiwan.
 Students currently enrolled reside in 6 states other than Illinois, as well.

 The program offers a unique opportunity for cross-cultural learning, allowing students to experience the differences and similarities in the psychological development of children and adults across the globe.